 - M7d (UE Media Player APIs): APIs exposed by a Media Player to the 5GMSd-Aware Application and Media Session Handler to make use of the Media Player.

-- M8d: (Application API): application interface used for information exchange between the 5GMSd-Aware application and the 5GMSd Application Provider, for example to provide Service Access Information to the 5GMSd-Aware Application.
+- M8d: (Application API): application interface used for information exchange between the 5GMSd-Aware Application and the 5GMSd Application Provider, for example to provide Service Access Information to the 5GMSd-Aware Application.
 This API is external to the 5G System and not specified by 5GMS.

 NOTE 8: Non-Standalone, Roaming, Non-3GPP Access and EPC-5GC interworking aspects are FFS.